scholarslab/CodeLab/Week02/intro_python.md

 madlibs="Scholars' Lab"
 print("I, for one, 'welcome' our new "+madlibs+" overlords!")
 ```
 Variables are little bits of information that are given names so that they can be modified or reused later.
-In the first line, we are assigning a string (a variable type that contains text) to the variable with the name "madlibs".
+In the first line, we are assigning a string (a variable type that contains text) to a variable with the name "madlibs".

+Variable names have to start with a letter or an underscore and can only contain letters, numbers, and the underscore character.
+No spaces.
+They're also case-sensitive, so `SLAB` `slab` and `SLab` are different.

 In the second line, we use the + operator to concatenate three strings together and pass the result to print.